wilfredsmit/dsm-reverse-proxy-websocket/README.md

 # dsm-reverse-proxy-websocket
-Configuration fix for Synology DSM 6.x reverse proxy to handle websocket
+Configuration fix for Synology DSM 6 reverse proxy to handle websocket

+Starting from DSM 6.2.1, this modification is no longer required, as Application Portail has an option to handle websocket.
+It's even not recommended to modify your Portal.mustache file, as it will cause error when adding or edition reverse proxy entries in Application Portal.

+In DSM 6.2.1+, when editing a reverse proxy entry in Application Portal, go to "custom headers" tab and click the arrow on the "Create" button, then "Websocket".
+This will add the required headers for websocket to this reverse proxy.

 **BACKUP YOUR `Portal.mustache` BEFORE MODIFYING IT!**